Kadugs/megascops-choliba/README.md

         Returns: champion
     GET /api/champions => Returns all champions
-    GET /api/champions/:uuid => Returns a champion by uuid GET /api/champions/:uuid/skins => Returns all skins of a champion by uuid
+    GET /api/champions/:uuid => Returns a champion by uuid

 ### skins
     POST /api/skins